kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/postgresql.md

       connectionUrlSecret: "my-postgres-conn"
 ```

-#### postgreSQL.table
+### postgreSQL.table

 `postgreSQL.table` is an optional field that specifies the name of the table in which to write Vault data.
-If it is not specified, then Vault will set value `vault_kv_store`.
-Vault will not create table, so this table must exist in database.
+If it is not specified, then Vault will set the value `vault_kv_store`.
+Vault will not create the table, so this table must exist in the database.

 ```yaml
 spec: